 Use of the Building Information Model (BIM) in the building and installation sectors is becoming increasingly noticeable.
 One of its uses is for sharing relevant information among the various project partners during the building process, according to pre-determined standards.
-The result is a considerable acceleration of the building process and a reduction in failure costs.
+The result is a considerable acceleration of the building process and reduced failure costs.
 The current digiGO project plays an important part in stimulating digital collaboration between construction partners.
 The goal is to make the whole sector faster and smarter and to accelerate the digitalisation of the built environment.

 Does this apply only to buildings or can we also maybe take it to apply to ships and/or offshore installations too?
 Jeroen Mackaij, BIM Manager at SPIE Building Solutions B.V., gives us his vision on this: